 Funny thing is, I did not even know how much I love doing my own thing, and likewise, how much it wiped me to do meaningless work on mind-boggling insanely useless and painfully boring corporate initiatives.
 It is the difference between night & day, happiness & depression, light & dark, grey & colorful, and most of all, fulfillment & emptiness.
 I was all the latter things and now I am all the former ones.

 But blogging has amazing side-benefits that are not as obvious to the casual observer.
-So in this edition of our Weekly Biz & Career Strategy Post, I’ll lay out 9 little known but killer benefits of having your own blog.
+So today, I’ll lay out 9 little known but killer benefits of having your own blog.
 Ready?

 1. You gain serious credibility without asking for it: Credibility for being courageous to speak your mind, for having the guts to put yourself out there on any topic under the sun, and publishing those thoughts because you believe them to be valuable nuggets to the world.
 Not a common trait among common humans.